Sjoseph24/CodSoft/README.md

 Open your terminal and navigate to the script's folder.
 Type your message and interact with the bot.
 To exit, type bye, exit, or quit.

+---

-📝 Example Interaction
+📝 Example Interaction:

  Chatbot: Hello!
 I’m your AI assistant.
 Type 'bye' to exit.
  You: hello
  Chatbot: Hi there!
 How can I assist you?
  You: what is ai
  Chatbot: AI stands for Artificial Intelligence — machines that simulate human intelligence.
  You: bye
  Chatbot: Goodbye!
 Have a great day!